Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Court of the Count.md

 This dark hall is concealed behind two secret doors.

+_____
-This arched corridor has been swept clean.
+"This arched corridor has been swept clean.
 Oak paneling decorates the walls to a height of four feet.
 Mounted on the east wall above the wood paneling are three unlit oil lamps spaced ten feet apart.
 A plain wooden door is set into the west wall, and light seeps through its cracks.
-A staircase at the north end of the west wall ascends into darkness.
+A staircase at the north end of the west wall ascends into darkness."
+_____

-The staircase climbs 40 feet to areaK45.
-The door in the west wall opens into areaK32.
+The staircase climbs 40 feet to area K45.
+The door in the west wall opens into area K32.

 K34.
 SERVANTS' UPPER FLOOR

+______
-Dirt-caked windows allow little light to enter this upstairs room.
+"Dirt-caked windows allow little light to enter this upstairs room.
 Broken bed frames and torn bits of mattress litter the floors.
-A tall, dusty wardrobe roughly shaped like a coffin, its black doors painted with fey creatures, stands between two cracked, full-length mirrors hanging on the

-Isouth wall.
-A staircase descends along the north wall.
-I
+A tall, dusty wardrobe roughly shaped like a coffin, its black doors painted with fey creatures, stands between two cracked, full-length mirrors hanging on the south wall.
+A staircase descends along the north wall."
+______

 If someone opens the wardrobe, read: